diditek8-byte/Website-Project/README.md

 - CSS Flexbox Layout
 - Semantic HTML Architecure

+Motivation
+The motivation behind this program is formed from a desire to use my passion to create websites for people or business owners that want to grow but struggle because of all the complexity and high prices.
+So I created this project hoping that one day I'll be able to help them bring their ideas to life.

 How it works?
 Just copy and paste this link inside your browser: https://diditek8-byte.github.io/Website-Project/